Angles/some-scripts/pandoc4md.css.md

 ```

-Might render this file like [this example](https://github.com/Angles/some-scripts/raw/master/pandoc4md.sample.html) or not, some browsers show only the `source code`, not so inspirational.
+Might render this file like [this example](https://github.com/Angles/some-scripts/raw/master/pandoc4md.sample.html) [or this](https://github.com/Angles/some-scripts/raw/master/ReadMe.sample.zenburn.html) or not, some browsers show only the `source code`, not so inspirational.

-### Who did I rip, borrow the .css from?
+## Who did I rip, borrow the .css from?

 Started as a .css file I found at  [http://johnmacfarlane.net/pandoc/demo/pandoc.css](http://johnmacfarlane.net/pandoc/demo/pandoc.css).